The Problem we are trying to solve

 You won’t be alone:

-It is compulsory for everyone to complete three full days of training before they can be assessed to become an approved Foster Carer.
-If you are applying as a couple, both partners must attend, even though one of you may not be the main care.
+It is compulsory for everyone to complete shared lives training before they can be assessed to become an approved Foster Carer.
+If you are applying as a couple, both partners must attend, even though one of you may not be the main carer.
+We run our shared lives training over 2.5 days.

 We believe that providing a high level of foster care support is crucial to the stability of a foster placement.
 It is also central to our Key Care Team Model of practice which is at the heart of everything we do.